 The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £265,000 (2016: £226,000).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £314,000 (2019: £339,000).

-9 Trustees' remuneration and expenses
+10 Trustees' remuneration and expenses

 One or more of the trustees has been paid remuneration or has received other benefits from an employment with the academy trust.
-The headteacher and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment, and not in respect of their services as trustees.
+The principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment, and not in respect of their services as trustees.